inomen87/GrZip/tkinter/readme.txt

    Then a new word gets shown.
 3. If we don't know the word in English we press red "X" button and that word stays in a list "words_to_learn.csv" but also a new French word gets shown.
-4. 3000 milliseconds after showing a French word, the app automatically switches to English word if we don't click any buttons.
+4. 3000 milliseconds after showing a French word, the app automatically switches to English translation if we don't click any buttons.